 People like to have a connection with nature again, especially with their daily exercise in lockdown situation and what a better way to do this then to go out there and forage!

 So today I would like to introduce you to a document received from fellow botanist Mike Poulton, who used to do training sessions on foraging for wild plants.
-It was published before in my blog in 2018 but now with the aid of Gutenberg editing it can be made even more attractive.
-Added with several of Mike’s plants are separate links to my blog posts where you can find more info also on that plant as well as its related brother and sister species or families!
+It is a good, quick reference to the more useful wild plants for food!

 The edible parts of the native plants are listed with their common names and categorized in 5 sections: leaves and shoots (1), herbs (2), edible flowers (3), fruits and seeds (4) and roots (5).